Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 steps for uploading a set of FASTQ files (_raw reads_) to the ENA repository through the _interactive submission system_ (aka the _Webin Portal service_).
 Here we'll assuming that
-1. you have already registered a _Webin Submission Account_;
+1. you have already registered a _Webin Submission Account_ (and you remember where you put your credentials);
 1. you are already familiar with the _ENA Metadata Model_ (if not, you can find [here](https://feat-fear.github.io/logSpace/docs/genomics/INSDC/) a quick overview of the great _International Nucleotide Sequence Database